 The Youth Committee met on Monday, April 22, 2024, at 4071 Port Chicago Highway, Suite 250, Conference Room A, Concord and via Zoom.
-Co-Chair Robert Muller called the meeting to order at 12:02 pm.
+Co-Chair Robert Muller called the meeting to order at 12:02 pm and reminded everyone of the potential conflict of interest.